Omar J. Jones IV

-Omar James Jones IV is a United States Army lieutenant general who serves as the commanding general of the United States Army Installation Management Command since July 5, 2022.
-He most recently served as Deputy Commanding General of the United States Army Installation Management Command from July 2021 to July 2022.
-He previously commanded the United States Army Military District of Washington and Joint Force Headquarters National Capital Region from June 2019 to June 2021.
+Omar James Jones IV is a retired United States Army lieutenant general who last served as the commanding general of the United States Army Installation Management Command from 2022 to 2025.
+He previously served as the deputy commanding general of the United States Army Installation Management Command from 2021 to 2022, and commanded the United States Army Military District of Washington and Joint Task Force – National Capital Region from 2019 to 2021.

 Born in Maryland where his father was attending dental school in Baltimore, Jones graduated from Glenelg High School in 1988.
 He then attended the United States Military Academy, serving as First Captain for his class and graduating in 1992 with a B.S. degree in operations research.
 Jones later earned a Master of Public Administration degree from Harvard University and a master's degree in national security strategy from the National War College.

+Jones retired in July of 2025 at a ceremony at Joint Base Myer-Henderson Hall, Virginia on July 31, 2025.

 Personal

-Jones is the son of Dr. Omar J. Jones III and Carol Jones.
+Jones is the son of Omar J. Jones III and Carol Jones.
 His father was a dentist who served as an Army Dental Corps captain from 1973 to 1976.
 Jones has two sisters.

-Jones married his high school classmate Tracey Scott at West Point one day after his graduation in 1992.
+Jones married his high school classmate at West Point one day after his graduation in 1992.
 They have three sons, two of whom have also graduated from West Point.